quick-perf/quickperf-live/doc/database_diagnostics.md

 :wrench: _.properties_ configuration example

 You have to configure two properties to set a threshold to SQL executions.
-The default value for this threshold is 10 sql executions.
+The default value for this threshold is 10 SQL executions.

 :wrench: .properties configuration
 ```